 For games up to and including Tiberian Sun and Firestorm, you will be required to choose a graphics renderer in these configuration tools.
 There is no one solution, as different renderers work better in different computer configurations.
 Experiment with this until you find the one that works best for you.
+Alternatively, you can use DDrawCompat instead of the usual renderers for Tiberian Sun.
 Also, these games will require you to enable no-CD mode if it is not already ticked.

 C&C: Generals and Zero Hour require limiting the framerate to 30 FPS (Frames Per Second) to avoid game speed issues – this is done by calling the GenTool menu by hitting the Insert key while in the games’ main menus.
 GenTool also enables a wider range of resolutions in the games’ option menus.